-The MD Anderson Cord Blood Bank creates a life-saving product from something that's normally thrown in the trash.
+The MD Anderson Cord Blood Bank creates a lifesaving product from something that was once considered medical waste.

 As a public cord blood bank, we collect voluntary donations from mothers at several Houston-area hospitals.
 Collecting cord blood poses no danger to either the mother or the baby.
 Our inventory is available to transplant facilities worldwide for patients who require stem cell transplantation.